damiegbeyemi/CS207Project/README.md

 * Use serial plotter to plot signal (Change baud rate as needed, in code and in serial plotter)
 ![](Pictures_/signal%20acquired.JPG)

-# Firmware Installation

-* Ensure you change Pins in code to relevant Pins used on Arduino for Speakers, LEDs, Potentiometer and switch
-* Use Arduino IDE to upload Brain machine code - Chris Sparnicht Code to Arduino Uno <https://github.com/damiegbeyemi/CS207Project/blob/master/Code/Brain%20machine%20code%20-%20Chris%20Sparnicht>

 # Usage